juliapartheymueller/juliapartheymueller.github.io/publications.md

 ### Articles in Peer-Reviewed Journals

-Lebernegg, Noëlle S./Julia Partheymüller/Jakob-Moritz Eberl/Hajo G. Boomgaarden. (forthcoming).
+Lebernegg, Noëlle S./Julia Partheymüller/Jakob-Moritz Eberl/Hajo G. Boomgaarden.
+2025 (forthcoming).
 "Not a Bioweapon or Is It: The Role of Perceived Threats and Media Use in COVID-19 Misperceptions". *International Journal of Press/Politics*.

-Scharrer, Manuel Elias/Christina Gahn/Jana Bernhard-Harrer/Marvin Stecker/Julia Partheymüller. (forthcoming).
+Scharrer, Manuel Elias/Christina Gahn/Jana Bernhard-Harrer/Marvin Stecker/Julia Partheymüller.
+2025 (forthcoming).
 "From Crisis Governance to Electoral Normality and Record-Long Coalition Negotiations: The 2024 Austrian Parliamentary Election". *West European Politics*.

 Partheymüller, Julia/Jakob-Moritz Eberl/Alexander Bogner.
-2025.
+2025 (forthcoming).
 "Perceptions of Science and Politics in the COVID-19 Pandemic in Austria: Technocratic Overreach or Blame Deflection?" *Österreichische Zeitschrift für Soziologie* 50.

 Graf, Elisabeth/Julia Partheymüller/Laura Bronner/Sylvia Kritzinger.
 2024.
 "Revisiting Eligibility Effects of Voting at 16: Insights From Austria Based on Regression Discontinuity Analyses". *Electoral Studies* 92: 102870. ([Download](https://doi.org/10.1016/j.electstud.2024.102870))